 Living Alone Makes You Incredibly Self Reliant

 I honestly had no idea how self reliant I could be until I lived alone.
 Yeah, I’ve always been pretty independent and handy when I wanted to be, but there were a lot of things I didn’t even try to do because I didn’t have to.
-Then Josh left, and suddenly I couldn’t reach half of the shelves, I had to figure out how to connect the electronics myself, and there really wasn’t anyone to run to for the small stuff.
+Then Josh left, and suddenly I couldn’t reach half of the shelves, I had to figure out how to connect the electronics myself, and there really wasn’t anyone to run to for the small stuff (but, for the bigger jobs, I knew to call someone like saltle.com to come and do the work for me).
 I learned how to patch walls, I bought a step ladder, and I suddenly felt incredible for all of the things I could do on my own.

 When you live alone, you become incredibly self reliant.
 There’s no one to run to for the little things…TWEET IT